Powder Brows

 No intense skin treatments in the area for six weeks following the touch-up.

-Do not submerge your face in water until the flaking process is complete.
+Avoid submerge your face in water until the flaking process is complete.